The-Reto/CCA/README.md

 ### GOL-RNG
 Game of Life Random Number Generator - inherits from C-GOL.
 Provides RNG functionality such as random integer, random float, random bit, etc.
+### GOL-Hash
+Game of Life Hashing - inherits from C-GOL.
+Provides hashing functionality.

 ## Folder Structure
 ### Source
 The source files are split up between the header folder (containing the headers) and the src folder (containing the source files).
-### Libraries
-The Makefile provided will move the compiled library files in here.
 ### Tests & Demos
 In the tests folder there are various test programms testing and demonstrating the various functionalities.
+### Libraries & Excecutables
+The Makefile provided will move the compiled library files to a lib folder and the compiled excecutables to a exces folder.